theopitsi-hue/STiSE-Project-UNIWA/README.md

 - Plugins: Lombok

 ## Attributions
 Some images used for stores and other visual content in this project are sourced from Pixabay (https://pixabay.com) and are used in accordance with its free license.
+Some names and pictures are property of real stores and are only used for educational purposes.